Peninsula College

 Instructors by Academic Rank and Sex

-In 2021, the most common demographic for instructional staff at Peninsula College was Male Instructor with 19 employees, and Female Instructor with 19 employees.
+In 2023, the most common demographic for instructional staff at Peninsula College was Female Professor with 19 employees, Male Professor with 18 employees, and Female No academic rank with 7 employees.

 This chart shows the sex split between each academic rank present at Peninsula College.